4 Centrality and Importance

 It would be nice to be able to generalize eigenvector centrality while being able to avoid some of the issues that arose with nodes having zero centrality if they have zero in-degree.

-where \(\alpha, \beta >0\) are constant.
-The first term follows the form we derived for eigenvector centrality, and the second is the baseline level of centrality (the “free centrality”).
+where \(\alpha, \beta > 0\) are constants.
+The first term follows the form we derived for eigenvector centrality, and the second is the baseline level of centrality that all nodes get, regardless of their connections.

 Thus, if we want to be safe and guarantee convergence of our centrality measure, then we should choose \(\alpha < \frac{1}{\lambda_1}\), where \(\lambda_1\) is the largest (most positive) eigenvalue of \(A\).